 A land ethic changes the role of Homo sapiens from conqueror of the land-community to plain member and citizen of it.
 It implies respect for his fellow-members and also respect for the community as such.

-The Leopold Center is named for Aldo Leopold, a Burlington, Iowa native who saw a need for wise use of land and water resources.
+The Leopold Center is named for Aldo Leopold, a native of Burlington, Iowa, who saw a need for wise use of land and water resources.
 The internationally known conservationist, ecologist, and educator devoted his life to planting seeds of thought about how farming should be productive but not interfere with natural systems.

-During his 61 years, he published nearly 500 works including technical reports, speeches, textbooks, newsletters, reviews, and even a few poems.
-But he is best-known for A Sand County Almanac, a collection of 41 essays published 18 months after his death in 1948.
+During his 61 years, he published nearly 500 works including technical reports, speeches, textbooks, newsletters, reviews and even a few poems.
+But he is best-known for A Sand County Almanac, a collection of 41 essays published after his death in 1948.

 An early graduate from Yale University's School of Forestry, Leopold worked many years for the U.S. Forest Service in the Arizona and New Mexico territories.
 He also was a game consultant, and chaired the country's first Department of Game Management at the University of Wisconsin.
 He helped found the Wilderness Society and the Wildlife Society and was active in numerous conservation organizations.

 Have you seen the movie?
 Green Fire: Aldo Leopold and a Land Ethic for Our Time is the first full-length documentary about Aldo Leopold, produced by as a partnership between the Aldo Leopold Foundation, the Center for Humans and Nature, and the US Forest Service.
-Here's the official website
+Visit the Green Fire website.